 - Jayda In Stitches is a quirky but prolific YouTuber with tons of crochet tutorials.
 Her clear explanations of how to make a granny square were invaluable to me when I was a beginner crocheter.
 Her whimsical projects and fun personality make her videos delightful as well as educational.
 Find her at: Jayda InStitches

 They say you should never judge a book by its cover, but I did, and I’m so glad I did!
-Vintage Style Crochet Projects by Agnieszka Strycharska was the very first crochet pattern book that I bought.
+Vintage Style Crochet Projects: 32 Crochet Projects by Agnieszka Strycharska was the very first crochet pattern book that I bought.
 The cover drew me in immediately with the vibrant colors and homespun feel.